Rimjhim0110/EfficientDet/README.md

 - **Versatile Object Detectors**: A range of pre-trained detectors suitable for various resource constraints
 - **State-of-the-Art Performance**: Top-tier object detection results on benchmark COCO dataset with fewer computational resources.
 - **Open-Source Initiative**: The codebase is open-source, fostering collaboration and further development in the computer vision community.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Python 3.6+
+- PyTorch
+- TensorBoard
+- OpenCV (cv2)
+- pycocotools

 ## Code Organization

 The codebase is organized into the following modules: